Western Ghats of India

 The northern part of the restricted waterfront plain between the Western Ghats and the Arabian Sea is known as the Konkan, the focal segment is called Kanara and the southern segment is called Malabar.
 The lower region locale east of the Ghats in Maharashtra is known as Desh, while the eastern lower regions of the focal Karnataka state is known as Malenadu.
 The range is known as Sahyadri in Maharashtra and Karnataka.
 The Western Ghats meets the Eastern Ghats at Nilgiris in northwestern Tamil Nadu.
 Nilgiris interfaces Biligiriranga Hills in southeastern Karnataka with the Shevaroys and Tirumala slopes.
 South of the Palghat Gap are the Anamala Hills, situated in western Tamil Nadu and Kerala with littler ranges further south, including the Cardamom Hills, at that point Aryankavu pass, Aralvaimozhi go close Kanyakumari.
 The range is known as Sahyan or Sahian in Kerala.
 In the southern piece of the range is Anamudi (2,695 meters (8,842 ft)), the most noteworthy top in Western Ghats.

-Western Ghats has numerous pinnacles that ascent over 2,000 meters with Anamudi (2,695 m (8,842 ft)) being the most noteworthy pinnacle.
+Western Ghats has numerous importances and that ascent over 2,000 meters with Anamudi (2,695 m (8,842 ft)) being the most noteworthy pinnacle.

 In 2006, India connected to the UNESCO MAB for the Western Ghats to be recorded as an ensured World Heritage Site.
 In 2012, the accompanying spots are pronounced as World Heritage Sites